dcsil/PropertySense/product_research/competitor_cuj.md

 ## 🧑‍💻 Persona Description

 **Role / Background:**
-Canadian homeowner with a 3-bedroom condo, considering market timing for potential sale
+Canadian homeowner with a 3-bedroom house in suburban Toronto, considering market timing for potential sale

 **Experience Level:**
-Familiar with basic real estate websites like Realtor.ca, comfortable with online tools, no experience with professional valuation platforms
+Familiar with basic real estate websites like Realtor.ca, comfortable with online tools, no experience using valuation platforms

 **Familiarity with Platform:**
 Complete newcomer to automated valuation tools, discovered options through web search for "property valuation tools"